mra-energy/interview-react/README.md

 - Save list to local storage
 - Sync between tabs
 - Add a checkbox to choose when syncing
+- Assume the sync between tabs is a heavy operation and adapt your current setup accordingly

 ## Ressources